• Skip to main content

 Jiu-Jitsu has become a wildly popular combat sport that provides practitioners of all ages and abilities opportunities to compete.
 In a Jiu-Jitsu competition, you compete against opponents of the same age, sex, weight, and belt level, which means you are effectively competing against yourself.

-At Freeport Martial Arts, we expect our students to gain proficiency in both Gi and No-Gi Jiu-Jitsu.
+At Freeport Martial Arts, we expect our students to gain proficiency in both Jiu-Jitsu (Gi) and Submission Wrestling (No-Gi).
 Ultimately, you must carry your belt with or without a gi.

 Jiu-Jitsu Belt System